JavierPeDe/Covid-19-Evolution-in-the-World/README.md

 ```

 ## Usage
-You use the country selector to pick your desired country.
+Use the country selector to pick your desired country.
 The data is automatically displayed in your screen.

 <img width="946" alt="Chart" src="https://user-images.githubusercontent.com/69805199/127020045-7db2437b-6d7d-4bea-9a05-49af0435f1ed.PNG">